Rajsi003/Rajsi003/README.md

 - 👋 Hi, I’m @Rajsi003
 - 👀 I’m interested in WebDev, LLMs
 - 🌱 I’m currently learning DSA, ML
-- 📫 How to reach me ...
+- 📫 How to reach me rajseesangra@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I hate coffee
+- ⚡ Fun fact: Coffee makes me sleepy

 <!---
 Rajsi003/Rajsi003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.